CrypticFate5/REC-Design-and-Analysis-of-Algorithm-DAA-Digital-Cafe/Dynamic-Programming/README.md

          1+3+1+1
          3+1+1+1
 Input Format
-First Line contains the number n
+First Line contains the number n.

 Output Format
-Print: The number of possible ways ‘n’ can be represented using 1 and 3
+Print: The number of possible ways ‘n’ can be represented using 1 and 3.

 ### 💻 Code: